Creepy Carrots!

-Creepy Carrots! is a 40-page children's picture book written by Aaron Reynolds and illustrated by Peter Brown.
+Creepy Carrots! is a 40-page children's book written by Aaron Reynolds and illustrated by Peter Brown.
 It was published on August 21, 2012, by Simon & Schuster Books for Young Readers.
 In 2013, a 10-minute animated film based on the book was made by Weston Woods Studios and narrated by James Naughton.

 This book was followed by two more books, Creepy Pair of Underwear! and Creepy Crayon!.

 Plot

-Jasper Rabbit loved carrots, especially the carrots that grew in Crackenhopper Field.
-They were "fat, crisp and free for the taking".
-Jasper enjoyed these carrots "on the way to school, on his way to Little League practice and on his way home at night", until he started to imagine that they were following him.
-He first noticed something strange after his Little League game when he stopped at Crackenhopper Field.
-He thought he saw three jack-o-lantern-jawed carrots behind him in the bathroom mirror.
-When he turned around, it was just a washcloth, shampoo bottle, and a rubber duck.
-Then while he was brushing his teeth, he saw the creepy carrots.
-Jasper yelled for his parents when a carrot shadow lurked up on his bathroom walls.
+Jasper Rabbit loves carrots, especially the carrots that grow in Crackenhopper Field.
+They are "fat, crisp and free for the taking".
+Jasper enjoys these carrots "on the way to school, on his way to Little League practice and on his way home at night", until he starts to imagine that they are following him.
+He first notices something strange after his Little League game when he stops at Crackenhopper Field.
+He thinks he sees three jack-o-lantern-jawed carrots behind him in the bathroom mirror.
+When he turns around, it is just a washcloth, shampoo bottle, and a rubber duck.
+Then while he is brushing his teeth, he sees the creepy carrots.
+Jasper yells for his parents when a carrot shadow lurks up on his bathroom walls.
 "By the end of the week Jasper was seeing creepy carrots creeping EVERYWHERE."
-Jasper then came up with a plan to make sure the carrots couldn't escape.
-He built a fence and a moat around Crackenhopper Field.
-Jasper was very pleased with himself: "No creepy carrots would get out of that patch again."
-As the sun set, the carrots "cheered".
+Jasper then comes up with a plan to make sure the carrots couldn't escape.
+He builds a fence and a moat around Crackenhopper Field.
+Jasper is very pleased with himself: "No creepy carrots would get out of that patch again."
+As the sun sets, the carrots "cheered".
 Their plan had worked.
 Jasper Rabbit would never get into that carrot patch ever again.